MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 - `aggregate_families` is **19/19**: `561_tposechain_aggfuncs.in.sql` carries the
   surface its siblings carry, every statement binding a generic transition or final function, so the family needs no kernel of its own.
-- `tempspatialrel_families`, **12/13**: `tpcpatch`.
+- `tempspatialrel_families` is **13/13**: `448_tpcpatch_tempspatialrels.in.sql`
-  ⛔ It projects onto a conversion the family does NOT have: every delegating family reaches `tgeometry`, and a `pcpatch` has no geometry conversion at all, so closing it ADDS a MEOS entry rather than a manifest line.
-That is a functional decision for the owner, not a governance one.
+  closes the axis.
+Its conversion is the one the family lacked — `pcpatch_to_geom` reads a patch as the `MULTIPOINT` of the positions its points occupy, and `tpcpatch_to_tgeometry` lifts that over time — so the manifest line rests on a MEOS entry rather than on a cast chain that already existed.
 - `distance_families`, **10/15** of the value-domain types: `posechainset`,
   `h3indexset`, `quadbinset`, `pcpointset`, `pcpatchset`. `posechainset` is deliberate and `setfamilies.yaml` says so in place — a pose chain has no